-Limit Down is a term used in commoditiesto refer to the maximum amount by which the price of a commodity is allowed to fall in one day.
-If the limit is hit, then the market will either close totally for the day or will not be open for until the price drops below that limit price.
+Limit Down is a term used in commodities trading to refer to the maximum amount by which the price of a commodity is allowed to fall in one trading day.
+If the limit is hit, then the market will either close totally for the day or will not be open for trading until the price drops below that limit price.

-If there is a major event affecting the price of a commodity (i.e. new discovery of significant and easily accessible oil field, clearing houses reducing margin requirements for gold etc.) then the effects of a Limit Down may mean it takes severaldays for the price of the commodity to reach its new norm due to it being more than a single ‘Limit Down’ price decrease.
+If there is a major event affecting the price of a commodity (i.e. new discovery of significant and easily accessible oil field, clearing houses reducing margin requirements for gold etc.) then the effects of a Limit Down may mean it takes several trading days for the price of the commodity to reach its new norm due to it being more than a single ‘Limit Down’ price decrease.